Initiatives in Design and Development

 Ai-Ring

 Moreover, the Company reused 100% of the trees that were cleared to construct the test course expansion, turning them into wood chips and spreading them on slopes to control soil erosion.
 In this way, we achieved zero-emissions.
 We also installed a 40 kW total capacity solar power generation system on-site.
 This will supply areas with facilities that use a lot of power, such as large dynamometers.
-In addition, some of the power will be stored to provide seven hours of power to network server, fluorescent lighting, and power sockets within the office in the event of a power cut.
+In addition, some of the power will be stored to provide approximately 7 hours of power to a network server, fluorescent lighting, and power sockets within the office in the event of a power cut.